 Insert the following paragraph at the end of 7.1.3.5.2:

 If dot11RobustAVStreamingImplemented(#29) is true then the HC sets the EOSP field to 1 in a MRG-SP group addressed frame in order to indicate that no more MRG-SP frames of that group address are to be transmitted by the AP until the next scheduled SP for this MRG-SP stream.
-The EOSP field is set to 0 in a group addressed frame subject to the Active MRG-SP power management mode.
+The EOSP field is set to 0 in a group addressed frame delivered using the Active MRG-SP procedures described in 11.22.15.2.7(#691).
 (Ed)

 7.2 Format of individual frame types